kinlane/tags/README.md

 # Tags
-These are the tags applied across everything.
+These are the tags applied across everything tracked.